 Increasing Virtual Memory in Windows 10

-Windows 10 manages Virtual memory itself only, But at times you might be required to alter the memory allocated.
-It is always said to customize the virtual memory into a size which is within the permissible limit.
-Here Fallow To manually Adjust Virtual memory for windows 10.
+Windows 10 and windows 11 manage Virtual memory itself only, But at times you might be required to alter the memory allocated.
+It is always said to customize the virtual memory into a size that is within the permissible limit.
+Here is Fallow To manually Adjust Virtual memory for windows computers.